CarterT27/FASTER/README.md

 pytest --cov=faster
 ```

-The test suite includes both unit tests for individual components and integration tests that verify the end-to-end pipeline with real datasets (Titanic and Iris).
+The test suite includes both unit tests for individual components and integration tests that verify the end-to-end pipeline with real datasets:
+- **Iris Classification**: Tests classification performance on the Iris flower dataset
+- **Titanic Classification**: Tests binary classification on the Titanic survival dataset
+- **Auto MPG Regression**: Tests regression performance on the Auto MPG dataset
+- **Horsepower-MPG Regression**: Tests regression on the Horsepower vs. MPG relationship

 These integration tests ensure that our feature engineering actually improves model performance in typical scenarios.
+Tests run both with mocked LLM responses (for fast, deterministic testing) and with live API calls (for complete end-to-end validation).

 Tests have been updated to accommodate recent improvements in the framework, particularly around: